 We've all been there—when you feel that first tingle of a pimple rearing its head and all you want to do is touch it, prod it, and squeeze it.
 Before we know it, that magnified mirror becomes our best friend and worst enemy as we dig away at anything in plain sight.
 But when does an innocent pick turn into an all-out obsession?
 Keep scrolling to find out the truth about skin picking, according to experts.

 What Is It?

-According to the American Journal of Psychiatry, 2-5% of the population pick their skin, and 75% of those are women.
-But, we're not talking about a sneaky pimple pop in the ladies room.
-Dermatillomania (its official medical term) is a condition grouped under the OCD (Obsessive Compulsive Disorder) umbrella and can cause noticeable tissue damage.
+According to the American Journal of Psychiatry, roughly 2-5% of the population pick their skin, and it primarily affects women.
+But, we're not talking about a sneaky pimple pop in the ladies room. dermatillomania (its official medical term) is a condition grouped under the OCD (obsessive compulsive disorder) umbrella and can cause noticeable tissue damage.
 “It usually starts on the face, but it can be carried out on any part of the body,” explains dermatologist Dr. Jane Leonard.
 “Individuals affected by compulsive skin picking may start by rubbing a normal blemish, freckles or mole, pre-existing existing scabs, sores or even more cystic spots like acne.”

 What Causes It?

 While most of us can confess to picking at a bit of dry skin or stubborn blackhead in the past, there's a more sinister driving force behind the condition that affects almost one in 20 of us.
 “Dermatillomania is a mental health issue related to a form of psychosis,” says dermatologist and founder of Goldfaden MD Skincare, Dr. Gary Goldfaden.
 “Bouts of intense emotions or over-stimulation such as stress, feeling out of control and also extreme happiness or excitement can magnify or even kick-start the problem.”